-- (i) 100% of the principal amount of the notes to be redeemed; and - (ii) the sum of the present values of the remaining scheduled payments of principal and interest thereon (not including any portion of such payments of interest accrued as of the date of redemption), discounted to the date of redemption on a semi-annual basis (assuming a 360-day year consisting of twelve 30-day months) at the Treasury Rate (as defined below), plus basis points, plus, in each case, accrued and unpaid interest thereon to the date of redemption.
+(i) 100% of the principal amount of the notes to be redeemed; and plus, in each case, accrued and unpaid interest thereon to the date of redemption.
 Notwithstanding the foregoing, installments of interest on notes that are due and payable on interest payment dates falling on or prior to a redemption date will be payable on the interest payment date to the registered holders as of the close of business on the relevant record date according to the notes and the indenture.